-Department means the Utility Services Department of Brevard County.
+Department means the utility services department of the county.

-Director means the Director of Utility Services Department or his designee, authorized deputy, agent, or representative.
+Director means the director of utility services department or designee, authorized deputy, agent, or representative.

-Grease interceptor means a water-tight in-ground tank with non-removable baffles, located outside the building in a location accessible for cleaning, inspection, and maintenance and has a minimum storage capacity of seven hundred fifty gallons and shall be designed to collect, contain or remove food wastes and grease from the wastewater while allowing the balance of the liquid waste to discharge to the wastewater collection system by gravity.
+Grease interceptor means a water-tight in-ground tank with non-removable baffles, located outside the building in a location accessible for cleaning, inspection, and maintenance and has a minimum storage capacity of 750 gallons and shall be designed to collect, contain or remove food wastes and grease from the wastewater while allowing the balance of the liquid waste to discharge to the wastewater collection system by gravity.

-Grease trap means a device located inside or outside the building in a location accessible for cleaning, inspection, and maintenance and has a maximum storage capacity of less than seven hundred fifty gallons and shall be designed to collect, contain or remove food wastes and grease from the wastewater while allowing the balance of the liquid waste to discharge to the wastewater collection system by gravity.
-This definition includes Hydro-mechanicals.
+Grease trap means a device located inside or outside the building in a location accessible for cleaning, inspection, and maintenance and has a maximum storage capacity of less than 750 gallons and shall be designed to collect, contain or remove food wastes and grease from the wastewater while allowing the balance of the liquid waste to discharge to the wastewater collection system by gravity.
+This definition includes hydro-mechanicals.

-Grease/Solids depth means the combined depth of the grease cap at the top of the grease interceptor's liquid level and the solids deposition at the bottom of the grease interceptor.
+Grease/solids depth means the combined depth of the grease cap at the top of the grease interceptor's liquid level and the solids deposition at the bottom of the grease interceptor.

-Industrial waste means any waste attributable to industrial manufacturing processes or to a trade, business or commercial enterprise other than standard wastes.
+Industrial wastes means any waste attributable to industrial manufacturing processes or to a trade, business or commercial enterprise other than standard wastes.

-Infiltration means that portion of the wastewater entering a public sewer through a building sewer or private collection system, consisting of groundwater.
+Infiltration means that portion of the wastewater entering a public sewer through a building sewer or private collection system, consisting of groundwater in excess of 100 gallons per inch of pipe diameter per mile of pipe (gal/in/mi).